BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

        - `download.sh`
        - `README.txt`

-2. `README.txt` provides instructions for data download: **PLEASE READ THIS!**
+2. `README.txt` provides instructions for data download, and information about the size of the data you have selected for download: **PLEASE READ THIS!**

+3. `organization_metadata` contains a spreadsheet file for each organization which owns data in the downloaded filtered data set.
+This metadata includes links to acknowledgement, initiative and methods information.

-3. `package_metadata` contains a spreadsheet file with the metadata relevant to the downloaded filtered data set
+4. `package_metadata` contains a spreadsheet file with the metadata relevant to the downloaded filtered data set

-4. `resource_metada` contains a spreadsheet file with the metadata relevant to the files which comprise the filtered data set
+5. `resource_metada` contains a spreadsheet file with the metadata relevant to the files which comprise the filtered data set

-5. The `tmp/` folder contains:
+6. The `tmp/` folder contains:

    - `*_md5sum.txt`, where the * indicates the name of the downloaded data package
    - `*_urls.txt`, where the * indicates the urls for each data set in the downloaded package

-6. `download.py`, `download.ps1` and `download.sh` are scripts in Python, Powershell and bash
+7. `download.py`, `download.ps1` and `download.sh` are scripts in Python, Powershell and bash

    - `download.py`: Python 3 script, which when executed will download the files, and then checksum them.
 This is supported on all platforms (Windows, Linux, MacOS).
 Requires Python 3 and the `requests` module to be installed.